Student loans are considered installment loans, or loans that are repaid through regularly scheduled payments or installments.

 1. The student borrows a specific dollar amount.
 The lender specifies the interest rate and repayment terms.
 In the case of federal student loans, interest rates and terms are set by federal law.

-2. The predetermined funds are released to the borrower.
+2. The predetermined loan amount is released to the borrower.
 Typically, the funds are released in a single lump sum payment.

 Pros and Cons of Installment Credit